Radley College: Other sports

 Sports such as fives, rackets, sailing, badminton, and polo are represented, as well as scuba diving.
 A real tennis court opened in July 2008, which made Radley the only school in the world to have fives, squash, badminton, tennis, racquets, and real tennis courts all on campus.

 Southern Railway Schools Class

-The school lent its name to the thirty-first steam locomotive (Engine 930) in the Southern Railway's Class V of which there were 40.
-This Class was also known as the Schools Class because all 40 of the class were named after prominent English public schools.
-"Radley", as it was called, was built in 1934 and was withdrawn in 1962.
-A nameplate from 930, Radley, is now displayed in the stationery department of Shop (the College's shop).
+The school lent its name to a steam locomotive (Engine 930; Radley) of Southern Railway's Class V (Schools), which were named for English public schools.